 The BAD have run a number of highly successful Research Techniques taster courses.

-This is a two day intensive course hosted by a world class centre for Dermatology Research.
-There are 12 places and the course is fully funded by the BAD (delegates are only asked to cover their travel costs to and from the centre).
+This is a two-day intensive course hosted by a world class centre for Dermatology Research.
+There are 15 places available and the course is fully funded by the BAD (delegates are only asked to cover their travel costs to and from the centre).

 The programme comprises short lectures followed by supervised practical sessions in: